WHY FUTURE SEARCH?

 DAY 2 Morning

-Stakeholder groups describe what they are doing now about key trends and what they want to do in the future.
+What are we already doing?
+Stakeholder groups describe how they are currently dealing with the most important trends — and what they want to do differently going forward.

 DAY 2 Afternoon